senpay/vim_commands_and_keys/roadmap.md

 *Another bit: For now I have single .vimrc both for Windows and Linux.
 It can change.*

+*Yet another bit: many LSP commands are not mapped.
+Use command autocompletion to find out!*

 A little bit of legend:
   - ❎✅ - supported in windows but not linux
   - ✅❎ - supported in linux but not windows